Thoughts on Buildings, Energy, Efficiency, Technology & Testing

 The house has a newer large furnace/air conditioner system that appears to be well sealed except for a small leak on the right hand side of the furnace.
 Place UL 181 aluminum tape on the corner of the plenum to seal it.
 The flex ducts appear thoughtfully sealed however they all leak unless there is mastic on the joint of duct to the plenum.
 Twelve dollars worth of air duct mastic and an hour spreading it around every duct connection would surely keep more air inside the system and the house rather than in the attic.

 Doing the above items would render the house more comfortable and lower the energy bills.
 How much?
 To learn that, computer energy modeling is necessary.
 Your energy consultant could easily model them and assign dollar values.
-The nice thing about the upgrades is that they offer non-energy dollar benefits of improved air quality, added space and improved thermal comfort.
+The nice thing about the upgrades is that they offer non-energy dollar benefits of improved air quality, added space, improved thermal comfort, and energy efficiency.

 Building Energy Compliance Testing